jopemachine-playground/code-replacer/README.md

 Note that the key can contain only alphabetic and numeric characters.

+And if the csv columns does not have this "key" column, it is treated as a string matching.

 3. **$[key]**

 Above key is treated as `left reference key`.